formlio/forml/docs/lifecycle.rst

 Lifecycle Management
 ====================

-Machine learning projects are operated using a typical set of actions applied in a specific order.
+Machine learning projects are handled using a typical set of actions applied in a specific order.
 This pattern is what we call a *lifecycle*.
-ForML supports two particular lifecycles depending on the project stage.
+ForML supports two distinct lifecycles depending on the project stage.

 .. caution::
-   Do not confuse the lifecycles with *operational modes*.
-Forml projects can be operated in a number of different modes (:ref:`cli/batch <platform-cli>` - as used in the examples bellow, :doc:`interactively <interactive>` or using the :doc:`serving engine <serving>`) each of which is subject to a relevant lifecycle.
+   Do not confuse the lifecycles with *processing mechanism*.
+Forml projects can be operated in a number of different ways (:ref:`cli/batch <platform-cli>` - as used in the examples bellow, :doc:`interactively <interactive>` or using the :doc:`serving engine <serving>`) each of which is subject to a particular lifecycle.

 Iteration Accomplishment